tlaunch-dev/haydamin/design-docs/implementation-plan.md

 ## Overview

-This document outlines the implementation plan for **Hayda Min** (هايدا مين؟), a web application to help individuals with dementia recognize and maintain connections with family members.
+This document outlines the implementation plan for **Hayda Min** (هيدا مين؟), a web application to help individuals with dementia recognize and maintain connections with family members.

 ---